cesiztel/learning-roadmap/aws/solution-architect-associate-certification/README.md

 - Object store on buckets.
 - Main fetures:
   - Tiered Storage
-  - Lifecycle Management -> move objects to cheaper tiers or delete them based on rules
+  - Lifecycle Management -> move objects to cheaper tiers or delete them based on rules.
+Can be combined with versioning.
   - Versioning
 - Strong (Read-After-Write) Consistency.